Archfx/rv32firmware/tutorial3/README.md

 There are four components that we need to identify when talking about the Linker script

-1. Memory Layout - How much memory is available on our hardware.
+1. Memory Layout - How much memory is available on our hardware?
 Where we can find this memory?
 2. Section Definition - Where should the compiler place the functions and methods with uninitialized addresses
 3. Options - Specify entry points and architecture-related information
 4. Symbols - Link time variable that should be introduced to the program